Adigeni School Water Project – Georgia

 Adigeni is a district in Georgia’s southern region of Samtskhe-Javakheti covering an area of about 800 km2.
 It has a population of over 20,000 people.

-The Adigeni public school serves about 200 students from 1st through 12th grades from the Adigeni municipal areas and sm
+The Adigeni public school serves about 200 students from 1st through 12th grades from the Adigeni municipal areas and smaller surrounding communities.

 There is existing access to the public water supply on the far side of the school yard, approximately 150 ft. from the bathrooms.
 The piping is damaged, and water leaks onto the school exercise yard making large parts of it unusable.
 The bathrooms have no water supply, so water must be carried from the nearest source.